Load testing CrateDB using Locust

 Introduction

 CrateDB offers a couple of tools that can be used for specific use cases.
-For example, the NodeIngestBench allows you to run high-performance ingest benchmarks against a CrateDB cluster or use the TimeIt function within the cr8 toolkit to measure the runtime of a given SQL statement on a cluster.
+For example, the nodeIngestBench allows you to run high-performance ingest benchmarks against a CrateDB cluster or use the TimeIt function within the cr8 toolkit to measure the runtime of a given SQL statement on a cluster.

 We use Locust as the framework to run load tests with a customizable set of SQL statements.
 Locust is a great, flexible, open-source (Python) framework that can swarm the database with users and get the RPS (request per second) for different queries.
 This small blog shows how to use Locust to load test CrateDB in your environment.